ministryofjustice/moj-prototype-template/README.md

 In addition to the protype kit v12.0.3, this repository contains:

-### Files to build a docker image to run the prototype site
+**Files to build a docker image to run the prototype site**

 * Dockerfile
 * .dockerignore
 * start.sh

-### A continuous deployment (CD) workflow, targeting the Cloud Platform
+**A continuous deployment (CD) workflow, targeting the Cloud Platform**

 * .github/workflows/cd.yaml
+* kubernetes/service.tpl
+* kubernetes/ingress.yaml
-* kubernetes-deploy.tpl
+* kubernetes/deployment.tpl

+**Local Development**

+Run the command npm start and open http://localhost:3000 in a web browser.

+**Updating Protype Kit**

+To update protype kit in this repository see the [update guide](https://govuk-prototype-kit.herokuapp.com/docs/updating-the-kit)

 ## Usage

 This is a template repository.
-It requires a namespace on the Cloud Platform, and [github actions secrets] in the prototype github repository which enable the CD workflow.
+It requires a namespace on the Cloud Platform, and [github actions secrets] in the repository settings which enable the CD workflow.

 The [Cloud Platform CLI] should facilitate creating the namespace and a github repository based on this template, along with all the required [github actions secrets]